 Besides playing lovely sounds, you may be wondering “What are singing bowls used for?”
 Singing bowl therapy is a modern way of describing an ancient sound healing practice.
 Modern because the term “singing bowl” is modern, ancient because the use of metallic objects to produce healing sounds goes back millennia.
 Addressing physical and psychological issues through the use of sound has moved from the purely esoteric to the area known as CAM (complimentary and alternative medicine).
 Sound healing studies are being done and positive results have been reported.
 Because of their unique sonic characteristics, singing bowls healing properties are a part of this wider exploration.

 In Boston Dr Michael Grodin has been using Tibetan singing bowls as part of a therapeutic regime for relieving post-traumatic stress disorder (PTSD) in Tibetan monk refugees.
 The sound of the singing bowls is used to help reconnect the monks with their heart energies for complete sound healing.

 Dr. Grodin uses the sound therapy singing bowls both in traditional ways, as cues into and out of meditation, and in a more Western way akin to the “sound bath” described below.

-This is an example of singing bowls can be used to facilitate emotional balancing, an aspect sound healing.
+This example of Tibetan sound therapy shows that the bowls can be used to facilitate emotional balancing, an aspect sound healing.

 Boost Your Brain Power